wmadavis/wmadavis.github.io/content/teaching/seminars.md

 ---
 title: "Senior seminars and research workshops (ECON-GU4999)"
-weight: 9
+weight: 3
 date: 2023-09-13
 url: /teaching/seminars
 author: "Matthew Alampay Davis"
-summary: >
-         Fall 2023 | Spring 2024

-         I serve as TA to all nine senior seminars, the honors thesis seminar, and all undergraduates conducting research in the economics department.
+summary: I serve as TA to all nine senior seminars, the honors thesis seminar, and all undergraduates conducting research in the economics department.
 showToc: true
 disableAnchoredHeadings: false